DeRamus-Villegas-PerezOchoa-Adlister/java-adlister-DVP/README.md

-# Air Swap n Meet (Adlister Project)
+# Air Swap and Meet (Adlister Project)

-Air Swap n Meet is an application that allows a user to view, search and create online private-party sale ads.
+Air Swap and Meet is an application that allows a user to view, search and create online private-party sale ads.

 Environment: HTML, mySQL, Java, JSP, Servlets, ...